Rohith-Chittipolu/Conference-scheduler/Introduction.md

 This is Rohith Chittipolu, A mechanical engineering graduate trying to get into the Information technology field.
 Currently pursuing master’s in Northwest Missouri State University.
 Skills: Java, HTML, CSS, Javascript, Mysql, Mongo.

+### Satwika Reddy Guntipally

+I’m Satwika Reddy Guntipally.
+I completed my bachelors from CVR College Of Engineering in 2020.
+I did my bachelor’s in mechanical engineering.
+I joined Accenture after completing my bachelors and worked as an automation tester.
+Even though I was doing good in testing, my long-term goal is to be a full stack java developer.